 If the Infringement Notice is in your name and you pay the fine, the demerit points will be accrued against your driver’s licence history.

-The Traffic Camera Office can only assist with matters associated with Camera Detected Offence Notices.
+The Traffic Camera Office can assist only with matters associated with Camera Detected Offence Notices.
 Our contact details are:

 Traffic Camera Office